6 of the best management styles every remarkable manager should strive for

 2. Mushroom management style

-Another management style that good managers should try to stay away from is the mushroom style of team management.
+Another management style that good managers should avoid is the mushroom style of team management.
 Why?
 Simply because managers practicing this management style have severe communication issues.
 And we all know how crucial quick and seamless communication is to the team’s as well as organizational success.

 Right communication channels are not utilized because the leaders do not deem it necessary to communicate the organization’s policies to their teams.
 The mushroom management style is probably the most unhealthy management style, and I am not exaggerating it.